OpenFn/gen/README.md

 See the Contribution Guide for more details about how and where to contribute to the Apollo platform.

-## Local development

-- `bun watch` will reload the typescript platform & python services whenever there's a change
-- use the .env in services to configure your environment
-- use url or the CLI to test your endpoints
-- see the contributing guide for more details
-- tmp folders are untracked.
-You should save test payloads in those

-Note that we canont yet use `bun --watch` to restart the server, because we also need to track changes in python land.
-So for no we use nodemon

-## Environments

-TODO - this section is work in progress
+## API Keys & Env vars

 Some services require API keys.

-Rather than coding these into your JSON payloads directly, key s can be loaded from the .env file at the root.
-[Citation needed]
+Rather than coding these into your JSON payloads directly, keys can be loaded from the `.env` file at the root.

+Also note that `tmp` dirs are untracked, so if you do want to store credentials in your json, keep in inside a tmp dir and it'll remain safe and secret.

 ## Server Architecture